I am my mum’s carer by Alfie, aged 6.

 Mummy isn’t strong enough to push the hoover so I do that as well.
 This is a funny job because my kitten keeps trying to chase the hoover and it makes loads of noise.

 I have my own bedroom but sometimes I hear my mummy doing dancing in her sleep and it wakes me up.
 My mummy says this is called a silly sausage fit.
 When she has finished dancing I wake her up and give her a drink and then stay in her bed until morning to make sure she is safe.
 Sometimes this makes me tired at school but Mummy tells my teachers and they help me or let me stay indoors at lunch and snack time.

-I was able to show off at school when we were learning 999 and I already knew what to do, because if I can’t wake mummy up or she is really sick I have to use her phone and do 999 and ask for the ambulance and tell them where we live.
+I was able to show off at school when we were learning 999.
+I am a young carer and I already knew what to do.
+If I can’t wake mummy up or she is really sick I have to use her phone and do 999 and ask for the ambulance and tell them where we live.
 I hope I don’t have to do this because my mummy is my bestest friend and I don’t want her to leave me.

 If doctors could make my mummy have no pain and fixed her I would really really love it, but that is never going to happen.
 But even though I do lots of things other children don’t do, I would never stop doing it, because I am the man of the house and my mummy and I are a perfect team.
 I love my mummy infinity times, which is the most love you can ever do.

 My name is Alfie and I live with Mummy.
 I told Mummy what to write and she wrote it down for me.